 Our main dishes are also based on traditional Greek recipes and always cooked with fresh, seasonal ingredients.

-Gournopoula – Oven-baked pork, roasted with coarse salt, pepper and oregano.
+Gournopoula – Oven-baked pork, roasted with coarse salt, pepper and fresh oregano.

 Bardouniotikos kokkoras with hilopites – Rooster cooked in red sauce and served with hilopites and myzithra cheese.

 Pork with celery – Cooked in a pot and topped with egg-lemon sauce (a winter recipe).

 Fasolia mavromatika – Black-eyed peas in spinach and tomato sauce.

 Trahana soup or trahana with sfela – Traditional fermented milk pasta served as a soup with sfela cheese, and so many more mouthwatering local dishes!

 Local cheeses like feta cheese, or graviera (gruyere), or saganaki, or sfela (local cheese) or

 Handmade Greek pies (pites in Greek), such as tyropita (cheese pie), or spanakopita (spinach pie), or kolokithopita (courgette or pumkin pie) and